-- Section 1.
-Short Title.
-This Act shall be known as the "Right to Adequate Food Framework Act." - Sec.
-2. Declaration of Policy.
-Consistent with the principles enshrined in the Constitution as well as the provisions of the International Covenant on Economic, Social and Cultural Rights, Convention on the Rights of the Child, and the Convention on the Elimination of All Forms of Discrimination Against Women, to which the Philippines is a State Party, it is hereby declared the policy of the State to guarantee the right to adequate food. - Adequate food is not a matter of charity, but a legal entitlement.
+Section 1.
+Short Title. - This Act shall be known as the "Right to Adequate Food Framework Act."

+Sec.
+2. Declaration of Policy. - Consistent with the principles enshrined in the Constitution as well as the provisions of the International Covenant on Economic, Social and Cultural Rights, Convention on the Rights of the Child, and the Convention on the Elimination of All Forms of Discrimination Against Women, to which the Philippines is a State Party, it is hereby declared the policy of the State to guarantee the right to adequate food.

+Adequate food is not a matter of charity, but a legal entitlement.
 Hunger is inconsistent with human dignity and human rights, and must be eliminated.
-The State shall provide for a framework to address and eliminate hunger in an organized manner. - 13 Sec.
-3. Definition of Terms.
-As used in this Act:
+Hence, the State shall provide for a framework to address and eliminate hunger in an organized, coherent, accountable, transparent, and progressive manner, with the active participation of the population and without any form of discrimination.

+Sec.
+3. Definition of Terms. - As used in this Act:

-- 14 a) Food refers to solid, liquid and semi-liquid nourishment, as well as drinking 15 water, and when taken into the body serves to nourish, build and repair 16 tissues, supply energy, or regulate body processes; - b) Food blockade refers to an act of cutting off food supplies from a particular area by force, either in part or totally;
+a) Food refers to solid, liquid and semi-liquid nourishment, as well as drinking water, and when taken into the body serves to nourish, build and repair tissues, supply energy, or regulate body processes;

+b) Food blockade refers to an act of cutting off food supplies from a particular area by force, either in part or totally;